AmphibianDev/file-wallet/readme.md

 5. Ensure your PR has a description that clearly explains the intention and the changes made.

 **Note**: This is my first Website and my first GitHub project.
 Your patience and constructive feedback are appreciated.

+## Rewards for Contributions

+Thanks to the Tron community for awarding me 4th place at their Hackathon: HackaTRON S6.
+I have decided to put a portion of the prize, amounting to $4000, as rewards for contributions to the project.
+Payments will be made in the cryptocurrency of your choice, and the prize amounts will be decided by me, AmphibianDev, through a fair process based on the impact of your contributions to the project.

+#### Rough Guidelines for Prize Amounts:

+- **Minor Bugs:** $50 - $100
+- **Major Bugs:** $200 - $500
+- **Critical Vulnerabilities:** $1000 - $2000
+- **Code Improvements and Features:** $100 - $500

+**Note**: Don't forget, I am new to everything (GitHub, Git, Web Development, Hackathons, Rewards, etc.) I am learning on the way, please be patient with me.
+"When you start to walk on the way, the way appears"

 ## Disclaimer